Adopt best practices for each process

 Request a demo

-After two rich years for the HR profession, what are the main HR issues for 2023?
+After two dense years for the HR professionnals, what are the main upcoming HR challenges to tackle?

-A BCG and ANDRH survey shows that 60% of executives see a growing influence of the HR function in the years to come: it is now a matter of taking advantage of this to move from a "reactive" mode to an "anticipatory" model.
+A BCG and ANDRH survey shows that 60% of executives see a growing influence of HR in the coming years.
+Now, it’s time to take advantage of this new reality to move from a "reactive" mode to an "anticipatory" model.

-How to maintain the performance of companies when it becomes necessary to rationalize both human and financial resources?
+How to maintain business performance when it becomes necessary to rationalize both human and financial resources?

-In a context where the imperative is to do better with less, the company's skills will be honored.
+In a context where the imperative is to do better with less, the company's skills will be top of mind.

-We believe that the 3 HR priorities in 2023 focus on the following topics:
+We believe that the 3 HR priorities will focus on the following topics:

-2. Provide the organization with superior adaptive skills
+2. Providing the organization with superior adaptive skills

-3. Streamline the digital sphere and gain expertise
+3. Optimizing the digital transformation and gaining expertise

 Top 3 HR priorities for 2023